-- Admissions offices tend to ask questions that will get to the inner applicant and they want to see how you think and react to issues.
+- Admissions officers tend to ask questions that will get to the inner applicant and they want to see how you think and react to issues.

 - Your application should be your own voice and ideas.
 Admissions staff are pretty good at distinguishing the writing of a 17-year-old from that of a 30- or 40-year-old.

-- Although it is a good idea to let your English teach or counselor read over your essay to check for errors or grammar, you should make sure that even after the 3rd draft, you essay is still your voice.
+- Although it is a good idea to let your English teacher or counselor read over your essay to check for errors or grammar, you should make sure that even after the third draft, your essay is still your voice.

 - Have a friend read your final essay.
-If they can't tell it is your voice, then somewhere along the editing process, your originality was lost.
+If they think it doesn't sound like you, then somewhere along the editing process, your originality was lost.

 - You should be sure that the person writing your letter will say something positive about you and can express that well.

-- Avoid recommendations from famous or well-know people unless they actually know you.
+- Avoid recommendations from famous or well-known people unless they actually know you.

 - For interviews, you should do your best to sell yourself as a candidate.
 This is not the place to be modest.
 Be confident but not arrogant.

-- Make sure you convey to the interviewer that you are a fit for the school just as much as it is a fit for you.
-Site specific programs or professors that interest you.
+- Make sure you convey to the interviewer that you are a fit for the school, just as much as it is a fit for you.
+Cite specific programs or professors that interest you.